Welcome to church| 8 Ways to welcome visitors

-Make sure there’s always someone in the visitor’s center to answer any questions or provide more information about your church.
-And make sure that you announce to visitors that this welcome center exists and tell them where to find it!
+A table or room dedicated to welcoming visitors can profoundly impact making visitors feel valued.
+Ensure there’s always someone in the welcome/visitor’s center to answer any questions or provide more information about your church.
+And make sure that you announce to visitors that the welcome center exists!

 - You are the first loving touch every guest will meet.